okgolove/docker-aws-xray/README.md

 This repo is deprecated.

-Please, use official aws-xray-daemon `public.ecr.aws/xray/aws-xray-daemon`.
+Please, use official aws-xray-daemon image: `public.ecr.aws/xray/aws-xray-daemon`.